Academic Classes

 Mrs. Marlene Berkley

-Class covers advanced Spanish with listening, speaking, reading, and writing.
-Students will learn advanced grammar, Hispanic culture, and spoken Bible passages to read, understand, and discuss in Spanish and English.
+This class covers third-year Spanish with listening, speaking, reading, and writing.
+Class covers high school level grammar and Hispanic culture; includes spoken Bible passages to read and understand in Spanish and English.

 • French 1 (9th-12th)